michael-rapp/AndroidUtil/README.md

 ## Contact information

 For personal feedback or questions feel free to contact me via the mail address, which is mentioned on my [Github profile](https://github.com/michael-rapp).
-If you have found any bugs or want to post a feature request please use the [bugtracker](https://github.com/michael-rapp/AndroidUtil/issues) to report them.
+If you have found any bugs or want to post a feature request, please use the [bugtracker](https://github.com/michael-rapp/AndroidUtil/issues) to report them.